g2a-com/klio/docs/output-handling.md

 Keep in mind that each stream (stdout and stderr) is handled separately.
 Sending control sequence to stdout is not going to affect stderr.

-A more detailed description of this format is placed [at the end of this document](#escape-sequences-grammar).
-But if you don't want to dive into the nitty-gritty details of grammar, simply follow the examples or use one of the libraries.
+A more detailed description of this format is available [at the end of this document](#escape-sequences-grammar).
+If you don't want to dive into the nitty-gritty details of grammar, simply follow the examples or use one of the libraries.

 ## Line mode

-By default, Klio is working in this mode.
-In the line mode each line is prefixed with log level and
+By default, Klio is working in the line mode, in which each line is prefixed with log level and
 tags:

 ```text
 [INFO][TAG][ANOTHER TAG] original output printed by command
 ```

-Lines that have log-level lower than minimum specified by the user (by default info) are stripped from the output.
+Lines that have a log-level lower than a minimum specified by a user ('info' by default) are stripped from the output.

 ### Log levels

-Klio assigns each line with a log level.
-If you don't change it, by default, all lines printed to the stdout have the "info" level and lines printed to the stderr have the "error" level.
-You may change log level by sending `klio_log_level` command, but you have to use one of the following log
+Klio assigns each line a log level.
+If you don't set it explicitly, by default, all lines printed to the stdout are marked with the 'info' level and lines printed to the stderr are marked with the 'error' level.
-levels:
+You may change log level by sending `klio_log_level` command.
+You have one of the following log levels to pick from:

 | Log level | Description                                                                              |
 | --------- | ---------------------------------------------------------------------------------------- |